Frequently Asked Questions

 Absolutely not!
 There is great merit in exploring your feelings and values around sex and intimacy outside of a relationship.
 Whether you are single, dating, monogamously committed, or a member of a larger open romantic or sexual relationship, psychotherapy and sex therapy can benefit you.

-5. I noticed you provide counseling for grief and loss, adoption, eating disorders, and trauma, as well.
+5. I noticed you provide counseling for grief and loss, breakups and divorce, eating disorders, body image, adoption, trauma, and shame as well.
 What does this have to do with relationship and sex therapy?

 I am a firm believer in giving voice to the unvoiceable and bringing taboos out of the shadows.
 Along with sexuality, gender, and relational issues, there are many topics in our lives that society frowns upon us discussing.
 When we suffer the loss of a loved one, through either death, divorce, deportation, or drifting apart, we are often left with the experience of grief; yet, others' sympathy is usually short-lived, and our friends and family begin to want us to hurry and "move on."
 When we give a child away for adoption, adopt a child, or are adopted, ourselves, we typically have a profound experience many of those in our lives cannot understand.
 Those who struggle with body image and distress around food and eating often find "treatment" that purely focuses on nutrition and health rather than on their underlying internal and emotional world.
 Our experiences with trauma are silenced, as we're told to "suck it up," "get over it," and "move on."
 These issues share much in common with sexuality.
 We are expected to navigate them silently, without voice or particular care, caught in a society that doesn't wish to hear about our struggles around death, shame, loss, inadequacy, fear, and anxiety.
 In my practice, I wish to collaborate to bring the unspeakable to light in a space you can truly trust.